-Bepanah Pyaarr’s Pearl V Puri Is Scared Of Marriage Same Way As People Get Scared Of Ghosts!
+Bepanah Pyaarr’s Pearl V Puri Is Scared Of Marriage In The Same Way As People Get Scared Of Ghosts!

 The actor had said, "I do believe in institution of marriage but I am very scared of marriage.
 I am scared of marriage in the same way as people get scared of ghosts even when they have not seen them.
 When I think I am capable enough to take care of my wife I will get married."

-Coming back to the link-up reports, in an interview to Spotboye, the actor clarified that he wasn't dating any of his co-actresses!
+Coming back to the link-up reports, in a recent interview to Spotboye, the actor clarified that he wasn't dating any of his co-actresses!
 The actor had said, "Link-up ho nahi jata hai.
 Link up likh dete hain sab.
 How many link-ups will I do?
 They are just rumours.
 But honestly, I don't mind if somebody is feeling good by writing about my affairs or think about it."

 "Like recently, I have been linked with Surbhi.
 Jab ki me and Surbhi are just good friends.
 She is a sweet girl and we spend a lot of time on the sets together as we love to keep the work environment light and happy."